llm-operator/docs/docs/source/playground.rst

 Step 5: Obtain an API Key
 -------------------------

 To access LLM service, you need an API key.
-You can download the LLM Operator CLI and use that to login the system, and obtain the API key.
+You can download the LLMariner CLI and use that to login the system, and obtain the API key.

 .. code-block:: console